Illustrated by Pop Sutthiya Lertyongphati

 - Do nothing for the whole holiday and totally chill out, returning to the normal barrage of work that hits every teacher at the start of Term 2

-- Still have a holiday and some rest but do some little things to make my work more productive when I get back
+- Still have a holiday and some rest but do some little things to get a head-start on things before I return to school

 I’ve always found that trying to do option 2 is the best, even if I don’t get through all of the ‘head-start’ work that I plan to do.